Yellowstone National Park , USA

 Yellowstone Lake

-As the largest lake of high elevation in North America, Yellowstone Lake is a fishing, boating, and wildlife viewing to the tourists.
+As the largest lake at high elevation in North America, Yellowstone Lake offers tourists fishing, boating, and wildlife viewing.

 Lower Falls

-It is the tallest waterfall with its height of 308 feet, which is located in the park.
+It is the tallest waterfall in the park, at 308 feet.
 The waterfall is best seen from Artist Point and Uncle Tom’s Trail.

 Historic Sites and Visitor Centers